-This change is compulsory and will be done programmatically by SARS.
+This change was compulsory and was be done programmatically by SARS.
 The taxpayer may not elect to remain on the old system and does not have to apply for a change of year-end to February to accommodate the changes.
 Financial statements must, however, be drawn up for an eight month period (from July to February), unless approval has been obtained in terms of section 66(13A) (see paragraph 3.2).